aryanverma9179/hospital-management-sql-project/README.md

 group by hospital_name

---top 3 department with the highest no of patient
+### 2.top 3 department with the highest no of patient

 ```sql
 select